'Even without trying, England produce compelling Test'

 In matches where records are available, only twice have an England pace attack returned a lower average speed than the 79.65mph Anderson, Broad and Robinson mustered in the second innings.

 This was the venue where Anderson and Broad were first united as a bowling partnership 15 years ago.
-If this turns out to out to be their last overseas Test together, their abiding memory might be of Ben Foakes standing up to the stumps as Broad bowled cutters and Anderson coming round the wicket with four catchers on the leg side.
+If this turns out to be their last overseas Test together, their abiding memory might be of Ben Foakes standing up to the stumps as Broad bowled cutters and Anderson coming round the wicket with four catchers on the leg side.

 The frontline bowlers were not helped by Stokes' reluctance/inability to bowl himself.
 Of everything that there is to unpack from this Test, the state of the captain's left knee is surely most concerning.